bdomokos74/50apps/README.md

 Complex part: (Optional, if you complete simple part and want to take up something more challenging)

-- implement the above solution in distributed environment using MapReduce framework (see http://holumbus.fh-wedel.de/src/doc/thesis-mapreduce.pdf)
+- implement the above solution in distributed environment using MapReduce framework